Archie Manning

+Manning played college football for the Ole Miss Rebels, winning SEC Player of the Year and the Walter Camp Memorial Trophy in 1969.
+He was selected second overall in the 1971 NFL draft by the Saints, where he spent his first 12 seasons and received two Pro Bowl selections.
+During his final two seasons, he was a member of the Houston Oilers and the Minnesota Vikings.
+He was inducted to the College Football Hall of Fame in 1989.
+Manning was also an inaugural inductee of the New Orleans Saints Hall of Fame in 1988 and the New Orleans Saints Ring of Honor in 2013.

 Early life

-Born in Drew, Mississippi, Manning was the son of Jane Elizabeth (née Nelson) and Elisha Archibald Manning Jr. He grew up heavily involved in football, basketball, baseball, and track.
+Born in Drew, Mississippi, Manning is the son of Jane Elizabeth (née Nelson) and Elisha Archibald Manning Jr. He grew up heavily involved in football, basketball, baseball, and track.
 His father, known as "Buddy", was interested in Archie's sports activities, but the nature of his job left him little if any time for attending games.
 Instead, Archie III drew his inspiration from a local high school sports star, James Hobson.
 His mother was "a ubiquitous presence at all of his games, no matter what the sport or level."
 Manning attended Drew High School.
 Manning was selected in the Major League Baseball draft four times, first in 1967 by the Braves, twice by the White Sox, and finally by the Royals in 1971.

-In the summer of 1969, his father, Buddy Manning, committed suicide.
+In the summer of 1969, his father Buddy Manning, facing financial struggles and having suffered a stroke, died by suicide.
 Archie, who was home from college for summer vacation, was the first to discover Buddy's body.
-In the biopic-documentary Book of Manning, Manning said that he considered dropping out and getting a job to support his mother and sister, but his mother persuaded him to return to college and not put his rising football career to waste.
+In the biopic-documentary The Book of Manning, Manning said that he considered dropping out and getting a job to support his mother and sister, but his mother persuaded him to return to college and not put his rising football career to waste.